sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ## What is COSMOS-SENS?

 The GDPR is an EU directive that protects information and data of individuals, therefore sequence data from living subjects has to be kept secure under these rules.
-COSMOS-SENS is a isolated HPC platform housed at LUNARC where we handle and analyse sequence data under GDPR rules. ***This means COSMOS-SENS doesn't have a connection to the internet***, and transfering data to/from CS is done via sftp (more later).
+COSMOS-SENS is a isolated HPC platform housed at LUNARC where we handle and analyse sequence data under GDPR rules. ***This means COSMOS-SENS doesn't have a connection to the internet***, and transfering data to/from COSMOS-SENS is done via sftp (more later).
 In practical terms, many within the SCC use COSMOS-SENS to analyse data from other species (mouse/rat etc) as this is where our main storage is kept.

 ## Who is COSMOS-SENS for?

 Before you request an account, you should be comfortable using a UNIX based high-performance computing (HPC) platform.
-This document is mostly for the benefit of users at the Lund Stem Cell Center.
+This document is mostly for the benefit of users at the Lund Stem Cell Center who are pladed in Group 1 (gr01).

 ## Some general ground rules